Worldwide Guide to Women in Leadership

 and was Assistant Deputy Chair of the Committees of the Whole House (3.
 Deputy Speaker) 2004-06. (b.
 1937-)

-1993-96 Parliamentary Secretary to the Minister of Health Hedy Fry
+1993-96 Parliamentary Secretary of Health Hedy Fry

 1996-2002 Minister of State (Multiculturalism and Status of Women) (in Ministry of Canadian Heritage)

-2004-06 Parliamentary Secretary to the Minister of Citizenship and Immigration
+2004-06 Parliamentary Secretary of Citizenship and Immigration

 Liberal MP from 1993 and Candidate for the Leadership in 2006. (b.
 1941-)